melontini/bootloader-unlock-wall-of-shame/README.md

 In April-May 2023 you could unlock any Realme phone using this script https://github.com/turistu/rmx3474-rooting, but on May 26th Realme posted this joke of an announcement on their forum https://c.realme.com/in/post-details/1671137365285982208.
 (They deleted the original announcement)
 Since then, they have forced their servers to return only "new struct" keys, making the Deep Testing app useless if your model is not supported.

+As per China and India...
+Seeing how easily Realme dropped the ball on their global users, I personally would be worried about their future plans.

+For now you can use any of the guides here https://c.realme.com/in/post-details/1248075024070344704 (They're just copy-pasting the same info as the unlock process didn't change much at all).
+As of August, your applications can take up to 10 days to be approved.

+If you need Deep Testing, try this: https://forum.xda-developers.com/t/unlock-bootloader-help.4425415/post-86777721.

 ### ZTE